Tippie College Undergraduate Honor Code

 If a student appeals a charge of academic misconduct or a violation of the Honor Code, the appeal is investigated and adjudicated by the Judicial Board.

-All nonacademic violations are referred directly to the Office of Student Life on the UI campus and the academic director of the CIMBA undergraduate campus for students participating in CIMBA.
+All nonacademic violations are referred directly to the Division of Student Life on the UI campus and the academic director of the CIMBA undergraduate campus for students participating in CIMBA.

 Sanctions for Honor Code Violations